Anduze pottery

 Camping in Anduze

 Just 2 kilometers from the Anduze pottery, discover the Castel Rose campsite on the banks of the Gardon d’Anduze river.
-This 4-star campsite welcomes you to a natural setting in the heart of a 7-hectare wooded park.
+This 4-star campsite welcomes you for a natural stay, in the heart of a 7-hectare wooded park.
 Here, relaxation and serenity are the order of the day.
-Enjoy a vast water park with 500 square meters of heated pools, paddling pools, artificial lagoon, waterslides, jacuzzi and 970 square meters of beach!
+Enjoy a vast water park with 500 square metres of heated pools, paddling pool area, artificial lagoon, waterslides, jacuzzi and 970 square metres of beach!

-This friendly campsite offers a wide range of accommodation, from classic to very upmarket, to meet all your requirements.
+This friendly campsite offers a wide range of accommodation, from classic to top-of-the-range, to meet all your requirements.
 Choose your comfortable vacation rental from our range of chalets, mobile homes and lodge tents.

 If you prefer, a wide choice of suitable pitches lets you set up your tent, caravan or motorhome by the river or in the heart of nature.
-Everything is provided at Castel Rose for a successful stay in the Gard.
+Everything is planned at the Castel Rose campsite for a successful stay in the Gard.